postmanlabs/labs-docs/v6/enterprise/sso/microsoft_adfs.md

 Download the FederationMetadata.xml.
 You can generally find this file at: https://<Federation Service name>/FederationMetadata/2007-06/FederationMetadata.xml

-Collect the Identity Provider Single Sign-On URL, Identity Provider Issuer, and X.509 Certificate from the metadata file and fill these values in [Edit team details](https://app.getpostman.com/dashboard/teams)in the AD FS Identity Provider Details dialog.
+Collect the Identity Provider Single Sign-On URL, Identity Provider Issuer, and X.509 Certificate from the metadata file and fill these values in [Edit team details](https://app.getpostman.com/dashboard/teams){:target="_blank"} in the AD FS Identity Provider Details dialog.